Coffee cup with surrender phrase, and rosary beads on a table

 1. Pray

 Begin your day with a small prayer, offering your day as a gift to God.
-Building a relationship with God is crucial when embracing this life!
+This is the most important thing you will do all day.
 When you do this, you make your whole day a prayer.

 A friend of mine says “never waste a sacrifice”.
-I looked up the word sacrifice and it means to “Make Holy”.
-Consequently, when you offer your day including all of your sacrifices, you will be making them holy and giving a profound new meaning to our daily routines.
+I looked up the word sacrifice: it means to “Make Holy”.
+Consequently, when you offer your day, including all of your sacrifices, you will be making them holy- giving a profound new meaning to your daily routines.
 This simple act can transform your entire day into a prayer.
-If you put this into practice, you may notice the days you forget are the days when things often spiral into chaos.
+Days when this is put into practice may noticeably be the days that are calmer.
+And likewise, the days you forget will be days when things spiral into greater chaos.

 Tip: To get you started, I am offering my Ebook for Free -15 Simple Morning Prayers.
 It is filled with 15 different simple and small ways to begin your day.